If you’re concerned about eating bacon, have you ever thought about sweet potato bacon?

 The other day while cooking up some leftover sweet potatoes, we just happened to notice…Sweet potato chips look a lot like bacon, don’t they?
-So we put them out on the table, announced, “Come get some bacon!” and within seconds the chips were all gone.
+So we put them out on the table, announced, “Come get some bacon!” and within seconds the sweet potatoes were all gone.

-Now we’re not saying we could ever truly pass off sweet potato chips as bacon.
-Plus we have a feeling we’re going to get mocked for this by our pal Chef Joe, who loves bacon so much he carries a bacon wallet and wears bacon bandages.
-But in a way, these sweet potato chips provide just what eggs cry out for – something salty and crunchy to stand up next to them.
+Now we’re not saying we could ever truly pass them off as bacon.
+But in a way, these sweet potatoes provide just what eggs (even vegan eggs) cry out for – something salty and crunchy to stand up next to them.
 And they might occasionally serve as a reasonable substitute.
-So give it a try and see if at least once a week you can drum up some interest in sweet potato chips instead of bacon.
+So give it a try and see if at least once a week you can drum up some interest in a potato-based substitute for bacon.
 Who knows, you could start a whole new trend.

 Sweet Potato Bacon